HabitatFramework/UserGuide/concepts/concepts.rst

 Priority Habitats
 =================

-Some IHS Habitat and some multiplex codes (Formation, Management and Complex codes) are equivalent to, or more distinct than, priority habitats [4]_.
-When any such codes are selected in the main window :ref:`habitats_tab` the tool automatically adds the associated priority habitats to the 'Priority Habitats' section of the :ref:`details_tab`.
+Some primary and secondary Habitat codes are equivalent to, or more distinct than, priority habitats [4]_.
+When any such codes are selected in the main window :ref:`habitats_tab` the tool automatically adds the associated priority habitats to the 'Priority Habitats' section of the :ref:`priority_tab`.

 However, if priority habitat associated codes are changed or removed in the :ref:`habitats_tab` the tool does **not** automatically remove existing priority habitats from the 'Priority Habitats' section of the :ref:`details_tab`.
 Instead they are moved to the 'Potential Priority Habitats' section and the :ref:`determination_quality` is set to 'Previously present, but may no longer exist'.

 .. note::
 	Existing priority habitats that have been automatically moved to the 'Potential Priority Habitats' section but are no longer required must be deleted by the user (see :ref:`details_tab`.)

 ..
-[4] Priority habitats are habitats identified as requiring action in the UK Biodiversity Action Plan (UK BAP) and continue to be regarded as conservation priorities in the UK Post-2010 Biodiversity Framework.
+[4] Priority habitats are habitats identified as habitats of principle importance for the conservation of biodiversity in England according to Section 41 of the National Environment and Rural Communities (NERC) Act.
+There are 56 habitats of principle importance (previously called UKBAP priority habitats) included on the S41 list.

 .. index::
 	single: Concepts; Potential Priority Habitats